-The context for the study was a PBL unit on the physical accessibility (i.e., the accessibility of sidewalks, doors, and public places to people with physical disabilities) of Brownsville.
-Three classes, serving students with varied cognitive, emotional, and physical disabilities, worked together on the unit for one class period per week for 24 weeks, in order to answer the question: Is Brownsville accessible to you?
-A total of five students with learning disabilities (LD), two students with emotional disabilities (ED), six students with mild cognitive disabilities (MiCD; maximum IQ = 70), two students with moderate cognitive disabilities (MoCD; maximum IQ = 50), three students with multiple disabilities (MD), and one student with severe cognitive disabilities (SCD; maximum IQ = 35), participated in the unit.
-Two of the students with MD could not walk, and used wheelchairs.
-The participating teachers (n=3) had an average of 11 years teaching experience, and all held Bachelor's degrees, while one also held a
+The context was a PBL unit on the accessibility of Brownsville.
+Three classes, serving students with varied cognitive and other disabilities, worked together on the unit for one class period per week for 24 weeks, in order to answer the question: Is Brownsville accessible to you?
+Students and teachers went out into the surrounding neighborhood and to downtown Brownsville, took pictures and video, and recorded data about the physical accessibility of the sidewalks, crosswalks, and buildings of Brownsville.
+During the first part of each PBL class session, one of the teachers led the students in a whole class discussion of what had been learned the previous week and what they were going to do that day.
+Then, later in the PBL class period, the students worked in small groups to complete research and writing activities.
+A total of five students with learning disabilities (LD), two students with emotional disabilities (ED), six students with mild cognitive disabilities (MiCD), two students with moderate cognitive disabilities (MoCD), three students with multiple dis abilities (MD), one student with severe cognitive disabilities (SCD), and their teachers participated in the unit.